10sr/recently-el/README.md

 Why not recentf?
 ----------------

-Of course built-in `recentf` is a great package, but I want several features that this package does not provide:
+Of course built-in `recentf` is a great package, but it lacks some features that I would appreciate if it had:

 - Record directories visited with dired
   - `recentf-ext` also provides this, but this sometimes adds too many